Are you a participant?

 These video tutorials allow learners to watch and re-watch as often as they need to understand.
 And learners can go back and review specific sections of the tutorial, pause the video to take notes, or rewind and replay parts of the lesson.

-4/ Language learning apps
+4/ Language Learning Apps

 Language learning apps like Duolingo and Babbel are great examples of self paced learning.
 These apps allow learners to practice their language skills at their own speed, by offering a range of exercises and quizzes that adapt to the learner’s level.